egel-lang/egel-lang.github.io/FAQ.md

   matrix operations in the long run.
 So, I don't care much.
 I hope Egel gives you acceptable speed.

-## There's no concurrency in the VM?
+## What about concurrency?
 Where's the stack?

-+ Not yet.
-An Egel object is a term referenced by a pointer.
-I hope to implement async/await on these terms where I will try to exploit that a thread isn't larger than a pointer.
++ Egel at the moment has provisional support for concurrency through a 'par' construct implemented with C++ threads.
+That is usually implemented on operating system primitives and for coarse grained parallelism.
+On my laptop it supports rougly 20k threads, though the Egel semantics would allow for a scheme (a thread is a term is a pointer) which could support much more.
 + I wanted a robust trivial scheme.
 I know it goes against conventional wisdom and I know my solution is slow but functional languages shouldn't run out of stack space, period.
 Out of memory, yes, out of stack space, no. So I went the